 Ellingson has a long criminal record in Vancouver, including convictions for criminal harassment, assault, possession of a prohibited weapon, drug trafficking and drug possession and according to the allegations, appears to have continued criminal activities on the darknet.

 In order to locate the user behind “Marijuanaismymuse”, the FBI undertook Bitcoin wallet tracing and obtained a court order for Gmail records.
 According to affidavit evidence, Ellingson communicated with Ross Ulbricht, the founder of the darknet site, Silk Road.

 It is also alleged that Ellingson may be the user “redandwhite.”
-Redandwhite is significant because it is the person who Ross Ulbright contacted about killing another Silk Road user who lived in Vancouver who was blackmailing Ulbright.
+Redandwhite is significant because it is the person who Ross Ulbright allegedly contacted about killing a Silk Road user who lived in Vancouver who was blackmailing Ulbright.

 Ulbright wrote to Redandwhite for the contract killing, writing: ‘I would like to put a bounty on his head if it’s not too much trouble for you.
 What would be an adequate amount to motivate you to find him?
 Necessities like this do happen from time to time for a person in my position.’
 Ulbright went on to clarify that it didn’t need to be ‘clean’.

 You can read the transcript for the contract killing here.

 Redandwhite quoted a price of $300k+ for clean and $150–$200k for non-clean, to which Ulbright replied: ‘Are the prices you quoted the best you can do?
 I would like this done asap.’